shycopney44/W_S5M1_Project/README.md

 </div>
 ```

-The mumbo-jumbo should change at each page reload!
+The text should change at each page load/refresh.

   ---